opendistro/for-elasticsearch-docs/docs/security-access-control/users-roles.md

 1. Choose **Security**, **Role Mappings**, and **Add a new role mapping**.
 1. Select the role.
 If a role is greyed-out, a mapping for it already exists.
 Return to the **Role Mappings** screen and edit the existing mapping.
-1. Specify users, backend roles (roles from from LDAP or Active Directory), and hosts (e.g. `*.devops.my-organization.org`) as desired.
+1. Specify users, backend roles, or hosts (e.g. `*.devops.my-organization.org`) as desired.
 1. Choose **Submit**.